LLMs Don't "Think": Understanding Hallucinations, Prompt Engineering, and Security Through the Mechanism of Token Prediction

 c7e91791-4a8f-467d-b821-34c3cf5a073f

-Token Efficiency Differences Across Languages
+Token Efficiency Differences Between Languages

-Because tokenizers are built primarily on English text, token efficiency varies greatly by language.
+Since tokenizers are built primarily on English text, token efficiency varies greatly by language.

-Text Meaning Approximate Token Count
+Text Meaning Token Count (approximate)

-東京の天気は今日晴れです Same as above Approx. 11–14 tokens
+東京の天気は今日晴れです Same as above About 11–14 tokens

 520ada72-e283-4711-b261-d699ded7c846